tri-comma/Bracify/README.en.md

     ```

 - **Displaying Multiple Items (`data-t-list`)**:
-    If there are multiple data items you want to display, you must specify `data-t-list="datasource_name"` on the element (range) you want to repeat.
+    If there are multiple data items you want to display, you must specify `data-t-list="Data Source Name"` on the element (range) you want to repeat.

     ```html
     <link data-t-source="articles" href="/_sys/data/articles.json">